Healthdirect Free Australian health advice you can count on.

 Salt

 Iodised salt is a good source of iodine.
-However, most Australians eat too much salt and it can increase the risk of heart disease and stroke, so it’s best to get iodine from other foods.
+However, most Australians eat too much salt, which can increase the risk of heart disease and stroke, so it’s best to get iodine from other foods.

 It’s a good idea to reduce the amount of salt you add to food to as low as possible, but to make sure any salt you do use is iodised.
-If you have a low salt diet for your health, it may be better to get iodine from a supplement.
+If you have a low-salt diet for health reasons, it may be better to get iodine from a supplement.
+You can discuss this with your doctor if you aren’t sure.

-Specialty salts such as sea salt, Himalayan salt and kosher salt usually don’t contain iodine.
+Specialty salts such as sea salt, Himalayan salt and kosher salt usually don’t contain iodine — check the label before you buy it.

 Seafood